GK-Hynes/jamstack-notes/README.md

 ### Static Site Generators

-A static site generator is a script that takes in data, content and templates, processes them, and outputs a folder full of the resulting pages and assets.
+A static site generator is a tool that takes in data, content and templates, processes them, and outputs a folder full of the resulting pages and assets.

 Choosing a static site genrator can depend on: language, workflow, performance, architecture, output control and level of adoption.